pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 3. Antifragility

+A system that comes back stronger than before when presented with a black swan event.

 Things are random.
 We are fooled by it all the time.

 Black swan effect, the things that are most unlikely tend to define how we do something, e.g. systems engineering.
 Same as "what if we lose Italy".
 As an architect, you should identify and ignore them.